 - Click Start to begin crawling your website.

-- Monitor how your server responds as Screaming Frog requests multiple pages simultaneously.
+- Monitor how your server responds as Screaming Frog requests multiple pages at the same time.

-- Keep an eye on your hosting dashboard or use third-party monitoring tools to track performance metrics.
+- Keep an eye on your hosting dashboard or use monitoring tools to track performance metrics.

 Step 4: Analyze the Results

-After the crawl is completed, you need to interpret the data to determine the impact on your website’s performance.
+After the crawl is completed, review the data to understand the impact on your website’s performance.

 - Look for increased response times and HTTP errors.

-- Check server logs to see if the crawl caused strain or resource exhaustion.
+- Check server logs to see if the crawl caused strain, rate limiting, or resource exhaustion.

-- Evaluate if there were any disruptions in user experience during the test.
+- Evaluate whether any real users experienced disruptions during the crawl.

-At this point, you’ve used Screaming Frog to put some load on your site, but is this real load testing?
+At this point, you’ve used Screaming Frog to create some load on your site, but is this real load testing?
 Not exactly.
-Let’s talk about why Screaming Frog falls short.
+Let’s look at why Screaming Frog falls short.

 Why You Shouldn’t Use Screaming Frog for Load Testing

-While Screaming Frog is great for SEO audits, it’s not built for load testing.
+While Screaming Frog is great for SEO audits, it is not built for load testing.
 Here’s why:

 Not Real-User Simulation

-Screaming Frog sends basic HTTP requests, similar to how Googlebot or other crawlers scan web pages.
-It doesn’t simulate real user interactions such as form submissions, shopping cart transactions, or AJAX-based navigation as these are essential aspects of true load testing.
+Screaming Frog sends crawler-style HTTP requests, similar to how search engine bots scan web pages.
+It does not simulate real user interactions such as logging in, submitting forms, completing checkout, interacting with JavaScript, using search filters, or navigating dynamic app workflows.
+These interactions are essential parts of true load testing.

 Limited Concurrency Control

-Although you can adjust the number of concurrent threads in Screaming Frog, it lacks the granular control over traffic distribution that professional load testing tools offer.
-You can’t simulate gradual traffic increases, sustained high loads, or complex user journeys.
+Although you can adjust the number of concurrent threads in Screaming Frog, it lacks the granular control that dedicated load testing tools provide.
+You cannot properly simulate gradual traffic increases, sustained high loads, spike patterns, regional traffic distribution, or complex user journeys.

-Proper load testing involves distributing traffic from multiple geographic locations.
-Screaming Frog operates locally which means it can’t replicate how global users would experience your website under load.
+Proper load testing often involves distributing traffic from multiple geographic locations.
+Screaming Frog runs locally, which means it cannot replicate how users from different regions experience your website under load.
+It also means the test may be limited by your local machine, network connection, or IP-based rate limits.

 Incomplete Performance Data